Khaman

-Khaman is a savoury snack from India that found fame in Gujarat.
-Khaman is made from ground channa daal or channa gram flour, usually with lemon juice, semolina, and curd.
+Khaman (ખમણ; also khamani, khamni) is a savoury snack from India that originated in Gujarat.
+Khaman is made from ground chickpeas (chana dal) or chana gram flour (besan), usually with lemon juice, semolina, and curd.
 A final tadka can be added, using ingredients such as asafoetida and chillies.

 Khaman before being cut into pieces.

+Popular variants include sev khamani, topped with crispy sev, and dahi khamani with yoghurt.

+Khaman outwardly resembles dhokla, but dhokla is prepared from a fermented batter that also contains rice.